ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 ![serve_data_flow_chart](https://docs.google.com/drawings/d/e/2PACX-1vTtg5xhPRvzghhNuOsFCPCllrWWZwVSqEGVpL3xd3ggTiFSKquW4x0sEmEjT3hsDvijmEo0ZOTiTVJO/pub?w=1527&h=866)
 - HTTP clients continue to send requests through `HTTPProxy` using ASGI protocol.
   `HTTPProxy` will return the response in the ASGI `Send` object
-- gRPC clients send predefined protobuf `RayServeRequest` to the `gRPCProxy`.
+  - gRPC clients send `Any` protobuf to the `gRPCProxy` to send request to the replicas.
-  `gRPCProxy` will return back a predefined protobuf `RayServeResponse` object.
+    `gRPCProxy` will return back `Any` protobuf
-  - `RayServeRequest` contains `user_request` as Any protobuf to pass to the replicas, `application` for which application to route to, `request_id` for tracking the request, and `multiplexed_model_id` for doing model multiplexing
+    - Metadata contains `route_path` for the route to route to, `method_name` for the method to call on the deployment, `application` for which application to route to, `request_id` for tracking the request, and `multiplexed_model_id` for doing model multiplexing
- - `RayServeResponse` contains `user_response` as Any protobuf to return to the client and `request_id` for tracking the request
+ - Trailing Metadata contains `request_id` for tracking the request
 - The rest are existing code besides added a new `gRPCRequest` object to be used in place of `StreamingHTTPRequest` object in `RayServeHandle` and `Router`